markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

 });
 ```

+The `filter()` method we used here checks to see if the ID of the task we're deleting does not match the task object's `id` property at that iteration of the loop.
+If it doesn't match, then that's not the one we deleted and gets sent into the new array being saved in `tasks`.
+If the IDs do match, then we have identified the one we want to delete, and that task's object does not make it to the new array.

+Just like the `forEach()` method earlier, feel free to add a `debugger;` statement before and after the `filter()` method to see a snapshot of our `tasks` array before and after the method runs.

-This `filter()` method is a newer addition to the array method family.
+The `filter()` method is a newer addition to the array method family.
 It has similar features to the `forEach()` method as they both utilize callback functions to execute on each element in the array, but there are a couple of interesting things to point out.

 Notice how we are reassigning the `tasks` array to this `filter()` method?
 This method's purpose is to take an array and create a brand new one based on the array it's chained off of.
 If we didn't have the `tasks =` in front of it, the method would execute just fine but its result would not get stored anywhere.